brendanhcullen/bcullen/content/project/data-science-specialization/index.md

   url: https://github.com/uo-datasci-specialization
 ---

+As part of my graduate training at the University of Oregon, I completed a Data Science Specialization in Educational Leadership, taught by [Daniel Anderson](https://www.datalorax.com/).

+Here are a few samples of the projects I worked on:

+### Flexdashboard

-A flexdashboard that visualizes data from the Big Cities Health Inventory. https://brendanhcullen.github.io/data-viz-dashboard/
+A flexdashboard that visualizes data from the Big Cities Health Inventory: https://brendanhcullen.github.io/data-viz-dashboard/

+### Shiny dashboard

-A shiny dashboard that visualizes k-means clustering https://kdestasio.shinyapps.io/fpr_final_project/
+A shiny dashboard that visualizes k-means clustering: https://kdestasio.shinyapps.io/fpr_final_project/

+### R package

-An R package for interfacing with data from the Devaluation study in UO SAN Lab https://uosan.github.io/devaluation/
+An R package for interfacing with data from the Devaluation study in UO SAN Lab: https://uosan.github.io/devaluation/

 ___